shainaBk/VideoConverterLSM/README.md

 We worked in a team of three people.
 We used Github to share the progress of our project.
-We separated front-end developpement and back-end developpement for the basic actions at first and then, we gathered them.
+We separated front-end development and back-end development for the basic actions at first and then, we gathered them.
 After that, we implemented few improvements.